JuliaLang/Pkg.jl/docs/src/creating-packages.md

 #### Using an extension while supporting older Julia versions

-If you want to use an extension with compatibility constraints while supporting earlier Julia versions you have to duplicate the packages under `[weakdeps]` into `[extras]`.
-This is an unfortunate duplication, but without doing this the project verifier under older Julia versions will throw an error.
+In the case where one wants to use an extension (without worrying about the feature of the extension begin available on older Julia versions) while still supporting older Julia versions the packages under `[weakdeps]` should be duplicated into `[extras]`.
+This is an unfortunate duplication, but without doing this the project verifier under older Julia versions will throw an error if it finds packages under `[compat]` that is not listed in `[extras]`.

 ## Package naming guidelines